nansencenter/NEDAS/docs/source/config_file.rst

        this script before running the model forecast.
      - 'setup.src'
    * - ``model_code_dir``
-     - Path to the model code.
+     - Path to the model code directory.
-     - '{nedas_root}/models/qg'
+     - '{nedas_root}/models/qg/fortran'
    * - ``nproc_per_run``
      - Number of processors to use for a model forecast.
      - 1